Grand Unification (Fightstar album): Background and recording

 The band have stated that, when entering recording, they did not want to produce a "typical post-hardcore record".
 Frontman and co-lyricist Charlie Simpson explained that "[T]here's a post-rock instrumental intro and a piano-led song.
 It flies through all these different sounds, but it's still in keeping with our style."
 Simpson also explained that the band enjoy a shift in dynamics, often going from a heavy and aggressive style to soft and quiet passages during the same song.
 Describing the evolution in sound from their debut EP, the band stated that Grand Unification is a lot "grander", both in terms of songs and production.

 Second lyricist and lead guitarist Alex Westaway spoke of the "dark" tone amongst many of the songs; "We really tried to veer away from the whole emo thing.
 It's too easy to write in that vein and now there are too many bands doing it badly.
 Our songs became darker.
 We’re always trying to find the beauty of darkness.
 There's something fascinating about shaping shadows."
 The band decided to re-record three tracks that featured on their debut EP, those being "Hazy Eyes", "Lost Like Tears in Rain" and "Mono" (the latter is named in honour of the Japanese band of the same name).
-Upon completion of recording in December, Simpson stated, "We're so happy with what were doing.
+Upon completion of recording in December, Simpson stated, "We're so happy with what we're doing.
 No matter how people perceive it when it comes out, we'll still be very proud and that's the most important thing."
 Richardson was also "immensely proud" of the completed record, adding, "It's records like these that will go a long way to putting the British scene back on the map.
 There's not a single weak song on it, and you can't say that about too many records these days.
 It's an album that will stand the test of time."